rustfoundation/foundation.rust-lang.org/news/community-grantee-spotlight-sebastian-thiel.md

 <u><em>About the Rust Foundation Community Grants Program</em></u>

 *The Rust Foundation &nbsp;*[*<u>Community Grants Program</u>*](https://foundation.rust-lang.org/grants)*&nbsp; provides access to new resources for the Rust community to maintain, innovate, collaborate over, and further develop the Rust programming language.
-While the Community Grants Program provides financial backing across several different categories (Events Support Grants, Rust Foundation Fellowships, Hardship Grants, and Project Grants) the overall mission is shared: to support the continued expansion of Rust and address key areas for development across the Rust ecosystem.
-The Rust Foundation Community Grants Program is made possible by AWS, Huawei, and Google.
+While the Community Grants Program provides financial backing across several different categories (Events Support Grants, Rust Foundation Fellowships, Hardship Grants, and Project Grants) the overall mission is shared: to support the continued expansion of Rust and address key areas for development across the Rust ecosystem. *

+### *The Rust Foundation Community Grants Program is made possible by AWS, Huawei, and Google.
 Learn more about the program &nbsp;*[*<u>here</u>*](https://foundation.rust-lang.org/grants)*.&nbsp;*

+### *If your organization is interested in supporting the Rust Foundation's Community Grants Program, we'd love to hear from you\!
+Please reach out to us at [grants@rustfoundation.org](mailto:grants@rustfoundation.org) to inquire about donation/support options.&nbsp;*